reduxjs/reselect/README.md

 ### Q: Can I share a selector across multiple components?

 A: Selectors created using `createSelector` only have a cache size of one.
-This can make them unsuitable for sharing across multiple components if the arguments to the selector are different for each component.
+This can make them unsuitable for sharing across multiple components if the arguments to the selector are different for each instance of the component.
 There are a couple of ways to get around this:

-* Create a factory function which returns a new selector for each component.
-There is built-in support for selector factory functions in React Redux v4.3 or higher.
+* Create a factory function which returns a new selector for each instance of the component.
+There is built-in support for factory functions in React Redux v4.3 or higher.
 See [here](#sharing-selectors-across-multiple-components) for an example.

-* Create a custom selector which uses a cache size greater than one.
+* Create a custom selector with a cache size greater than one.

 ### Q: Are there TypeScript Typings?